Daulat Sultan Khanum: Biography

-Another nephew, Sa'id, her own brother Ahmad's son, then invited her, with costly gifts, to visit him in Kashghar.
+Another nephew, Sa'id, her brother Ahmad's son, then invited her, with costly gifts, to visit him in Kashghar.
 She made the long and difficult journey, joined him in Yarkand, and with him she spent the rest of her life.
 Babur mentions that her foster brother brought him news and letters from her on September 8, 1519).
 In the same year Mansur, Sa'id's eldest brother, went to Kashghar to visit her, his "beloved aunt."

 The Persian text of the Tarikh-i-rashidi says that Mansur went so that by looking at her kind face his grief for the loss of his father might be mitigated.
 The Bible Society's Turk! version reads: "Being prompted there to by the extreme warmth of his affection for her."
 Both statements illumine her character.
 The second seems the more appropriate, since the death of Sultan Ahmad Khan took place in 1503 and Mansur's visit in 1520.